 Where to stay in Round Top, Texas.

-One of my girlfriends going had friends with the most charming farmhouse in Round Top and when we dragged in after our first day of shopping, what a surprising treat it was to hang out there!
-We goofed around on their land for a while and even had to climb up on the hay bales…
+Lucky for me, one of my girlfriends has friends with the most charming farmhouse in Round Top and when we dragged in after our first day of shopping, what a surprising treat it was!

 The views were postcard perfect of this area of Texas.

 But if you are staying in town, there are lots of cute places to eat, drink, and hang out in the evening.
-You’ll see guides and magazines all over with lists of activities and events.
+You’ll see guides and magazines all over with lists of activities, events, and live music.

 What to wear to the Round Top Antiques Fair.